lpther/SysadminToolkit/README.md

 ## Related projects ##

-Code plugins that leverage the toolkit for advanced features (why this project started in the first place)
+Plugins that leverage the toolkit for advanced features (why this project started in the first place)

 - clustering - basic cluster management features
 - lvs/keepalived - linux virtual server and keepalived for an any-node load balancing cluster